tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 [sakura-paris](https://sakura-paris.org/dict/)
 or any search engine to look it up.

-Some people would prefer to install as many monolingual dictionaries as possbile to cover more ground and minimize the need to look up words online.
+Some people would prefer to install as many monolingual dictionaries as possible to cover more ground and minimize the need to look up words online.

 ### How to review and grade TSCs?